+1. Subject name Human factors in traffic environment 2.
+Subject name in Hungarian Emberi tényezők Emberi tényezők a közlekedési környezetben 3.
+Role ос 4.
+Code TE47M000 5.
+Evaluation type m 6.
+Credits 2 7.
+Weekly contact hours 2 lecture 0 practice 0 lab 8.
+Curriculum Α 9.
+Working hours for fulfilli ng the requiremen nts of the subject 60 hours Contact hours 28 hours Preparation for seminars 16 hours Homework 0 hours Reading written materials 0 hours Midterm preparation 16 hours Exam preparation 0 hours 10.
+Department Department of Co ognitive Science 11.
+Responsible lecturer Dr. Németh Korn él 12.
+Lecturers Dr. Polner Bertala an, Dr. Demeter Gyula

 The purpose of the subject is to present the human factors involved in transport.
 The following topics are of the utmost importance: Overview of human risk factors, basic concepts of transport, presentation of the test methodology of vehicle driving behavior and description of its models.

-Overview of human visibility, visual attention and search processes, in particular the overhead resulting from parallel processing. uman-specific aspects of spatial navigation.
+Overview of human visibility, visual attention and search processes, in particular the overhead resulting from parallel processing.
+Human-specific aspects of spatial navigation.
 Factors permanently influencing information processing and decision-making mechanisms, eg. age and experience, personality traits, circumstance evaluation, driving style, and factors with a temporary effect, eg. substance abuse, distraction stimuli, tools, and tiredness psychological mechanisms.
 Psychological, cause analysis of traffic accidents.
 Describe the direct and associated human factors of accidents.
 The possibility of reducing the risk of accidents in human-machine interactions, avoidance, precautionary measures, and psychological aspects of safe driving.
 An overview of safety-relevant psychological studies.

-- knows the basic human psychological concepts relevant to road traffic, - is familiar with the methodology and models of human-machine interactions, especially human behavior-related behavioral behavior, - knows the relevant physiological and psychophysical qualities and laws of human vision, - possesses basic psychological knowledge of attention, - is familiar with the human-specific psychological factors that are related or fundamentally affect the evaluation and decision-making mechanisms while driving, - knows the human psychological qualities that are decisive for behavior even in the social sphere, if we are part of the transport, - is familiar with the behavioral characteristics of other human agents involved in transport (not just the driver), their impact on road safety, - is familiar with the human aspects of basic traffic safety principles and the human-specific background factors of traffic accidents. - in engineering, always keeps in mind that the device / system you are working with will work under the partial / full control of another person whose innumerable predictable and even more unknown parameters may affect the use of the device and the effectiveness of the device. - is able to use the psychological literature of human-machine interactions with the appropriate expertise and critical. - is able to design a human experimental methodology that may be relevant in its engineering field, to design the experimental design - uses sophisticated human-specific psychological knowledge when designing and testing operational processes and tools. c) attitude: - c) attitude - strives for a better understanding of the human factors relevant to transport, especially driving, researching and researching new solutions - open to a human approach to the problems and tasks raised by new systems
+Knows the basic human psychological concepts relevant to road traffic.
+Is familiar with the methodology and models of human-machine interactions, especially human behavior-related behavioral behavior.
+Knows the relevant physiological and psychophysical qualities and laws of human vision.
+Possesses basic psychological knowledge of attention.
+Is familiar with the human-specific psychological factors that are related or fundamentally affect the evaluation and decision-making mechanisms while driving.
+Knows the human psychological qualities that are decisive for behavior even in the social sphere, if we are part of the transport.
+Is familiar with the behavioral characteristics of other human agents involved in transport (not just the driver), their impact on road safety.
+Is familiar with the human aspects of basic traffic safety principles and the human-specific background factors of traffic accidents.

+In engineering, always keeps in mind that the device / system you are working with will work under the partial / full control of another person whose innumerable predictable and even more unknown parameters may affect the use of the device and the effectiveness of the device.
+Is able to use the psychological literature of human-machine interactions with the appropriate expertise and critical.
+Is able to design a human experimental methodology that may be relevant in its engineering field, to design the experimental design.
+Uses sophisticated human-specific psychological knowledge when designing and testing operational processes and tools.

+Strives for a better understanding of the human factors relevant to transport, especially driving, researching and researching new solutions.
+Open to a human approach to the problems and tasks raised by new systems.